4 Best Employee Scheduling Software for Small Businesses

 - The free plan covers only 10 scheduled workers and one department in one location

-- Overtime reports included in paid plans; multilocation scheduling and dedicated customer support available only in highest option
+- Overtime reports included in paid plans; multi location scheduling and dedicated customer support available only in highest option

 - Mobile app is glitchy; desktop and mobile apps don’t always sync properly

 SocialSchedules (formerly OpenSimSim) is an employee scheduling software with tools designed to reduce compliance risks for hospitality-based businesses with multiple departments and locations.
-Scoring 4.21 out of 5 stars, it allows you to create compliance rules that will guide your scheduling options and help you avoid penalties.
+Scoring 4.21 out of 5 stars, this software allows you to create compliance rules that will guide your scheduling options and help you avoid penalties.
 It even sends notifications and mobile alerts for overtime and breaks that don’t comply with state and local labor laws.

 The weekly team schedule on SocialSchedules allows you to see when team members are working to ensure you are fully staffed on a weekly basis.